 In order to support the Company's long-term growth, the Company distributes dividends in principle to satisfy its future operation and development requirements.
 The Board of Directors shall plan the distribution of dividends according to the Articles of Incorporation after comprehensive consideration of a sound financial structure, maintenance of stable dividends, protection of reasonable returns to shareholders, etc. Issue of new shares shall be approved at the shareholdings' meeting and the competent authorities.

-3.1 (every half a fiscal year)
+3.1.
+(Deleted)